canmet-energy/btap_batch/README.md

  'Standards Number of Above Ground Stories'.
 To be clear, 'Standards Number of Stories' is the total number of stories in the model including basement levels.

- ### Building Template
+ ### Building Type
- Please add a building template name to the osm file's OS:Building object.
+ Please add a standards building type name to the osm file's OS:Building object.
 You can choose one of the name of the 16 building types.

 ## Output
 When the analysis is finished, you can review the output.xlxs file that is created in the output folder in